ArcherDotBuild/L2/11-A-Few-Miscellaneous-JS-Features/README.md

 ## 2. Default Parameters

-Default parameters most be placed at the end of the parameters, at the beginning they won't work
+Default parameters most be placed at the end of the parameters, at the beginning they won't work.

 The Old Way: